 Cornelia Cole Fairbanks (The Main Facility)

 Robert Nevitt, M.D., and William Brady started the Indiana Home for Alcoholic Men in 1945, but the story of the name change to “Fairbanks” dates to a time much earlier.
-Charles Warren Fairbanks, an Indiana native, was the vice president of the United States under Teddy Roosevelt from 1905-09.
-His greatly admired wife, Cornelia, was often called the most powerful woman in the county because of her role as leader of the Daughters of the American Revolution.
+Charles Warren Fairbanks, an Indiana native, was the vice president of the United States under Theodore Roosevelt from 1905-09.
+His greatly admired wife, Cornelia, was often called the most powerful woman in the country because of her role as leader of the Daughters of the American Revolution.
 No one admired her more than Charles, and to ensure that she would be remembered his Last Will and Testament included a $50,000 gift to create the Cornelia Cole Fairbanks Trust Fund.
 He stipulated the fund’s interest was to be donated to an Indianapolis charity at the end of every 50-year cycle.
 His grandson, Richard M. Fairbanks, Jr., was present at the meeting regarding the fund in the late 1960s.
 At that time he owned a local radio station called WIBC.
 His experience with an employee who he called “a good man who was a problem drinker” helped determine that the money be given to one of the applicants, the Indiana Home for Alcoholic Men.
 The application explained their campaign to raise money to build a new facility designed to include women at a site that Mayor Richard Lugar had helped them secure west of Methodist Hospital.
 With the generosity of the community and the $250,000 trust fund gift, the Cornelia Cole Fairbanks Home opened in 1970.
 “Home” changed to “Hospital” a few years later after the organization became the first in the State of Indiana to receive Joint Commission accreditation for alcohol treatment.
 Soon, in addition to women patients, adolescent care was introduced.

 It was less than 10 years before administrators determined a need for more services than the hospital could provide.
 They began planning for an even larger location, which opened in 1982 and is Fairbanks’ present facility at 8102 Clearvista Parkway on the city’s northeast side.